 Calke Abbey SSSI National Trust Outdoor Hub

-Fitzgerald Contractors are currently delivering a wide range of civil engineering works at Calke Abbey in Derbyshire, home to a National Trust Grade 1 listed house, with aspects of our contract taking place in areas designated as a Site of Special Scientific Interest (SSSI) and national nature reserve.
-The scheme comprises extensive earthworks and drainage, a new 100 space car park, including geo-grid for car parking spaces, footpaths, cycle routes and outdoor recreation areas, including natural play and nature trails over 600 acres of parkland.
+Fitzgerald Contractors successfully delivered a wide range of civil engineering works at Calke Abbey in Derbyshire, home to a National Trust Grade 1 listed house, with aspects of our contract taking place in areas designated as a Site of Special Scientific Interest (SSSI) and national nature reserve.
+The scheme comprised extensive earthworks and drainage, a new 100 space car park, including geo-grid for car parking spaces, footpaths, cycle routes and outdoor recreation areas, including natural play and nature trails over 600 acres of parkland.

-It was most important to inform our teams of the necessity for the utmost attention to bio-security throughout the construction period and reinforcing how their individual positive and considerate actions were vital to an environmental incident free project.
+Critical to our delivery plan was informing our teams of the necessity for the utmost attention to bio-security throughout the construction period and reinforcing how their individual positive and considerate actions were vital to an environmental incident free project.

-Just some of the measures the team put in place are daily disinfection of site personnel’s PPE, ensuring delivery vehicles remain on pre-determined routes, the erection and maintenance of tree and habitat fencing together with daily environmental monitoring.
-In support of this we include details of all bio-security measures in all material and subcontract orders placed, with a special emphasis on our supply chain partners incorporating such measures within their individual risk assessments and method statements.
+Just some of the measures that the team put in place were daily disinfection of site personnel’s PPE, ensuring delivery vehicles remained on pre-determined routes, the erection and maintenance of tree and habitat fencing together with daily environmental monitoring.
+In support of this the team included details of all bio-security measures in all material and subcontract orders placed, with a special emphasis on our supply chain partners incorporating such measures within their individual risk assessments and method statements.